 - The mentor reads through and give general comments on structure and return the manuscript by course start

 - Mentor and the group decide where, when and how often to meet.
-At each meeting, one manuscript is at focus.
+At each meeting, one or more manuscripts could be at focus.
 By now, the candidates should have incorporated the comments from the mentor.

 - The manuscript(s) at focus should be distributed to the group about three working days in advance, so that all members can formulate suggested improvements and constructive feedback.

 - When all manuscripts are discussed, and all feedback is incorporated, the final version must be submitted by the deadline 14 Nov 2018

 Improvement of own manuscript, active participation during group meetings and input to the other participants’ manuscripts make you eligible for the exam.
 Some may not have their own manuscript ready yet, but may be eligible for the exam thorugh active participation during meetings.

 You will be tested in the role as a peer reviewer.
 Choose between two fictive manuscripts, one from social sciences and one from natural sciences.
 Complete the reviewer form and formulate concrete feedback by referring to line numbers in the manuscript.
 The exam must be submitted by the deadline 21 Nov 2018 at 12.00.

 Read more and register in the course catalogue: https://uit.no/utdanning/emner/emne/564818/fsk-8002?ar=2018&semester=H